Multicomponent multiscatter capture of Dark Matter: Two-component Multiscattering Formalism

 \be p_{j}(\tau_B = 0) =

 \ee This means that the partial capture $C_N$, will simplify as all the terms in the sum where $j > 0$ ($i \neq N$) equal 0, leaving only the last term (i = N).
-Keeping only the $i = N$ term, we also see the following simplification (recalling that when $i = N$, $j = 0$): \be v_{N,0} = v_N = v_{esc} \left (1 - \langle z_A \rangle \beta_+^A\right)^{-\frac{N}{2}}. \ee It is now simple to show that Eq.~(\ref{equation:CnSolved}) reduces exactly to Eq.~(\ref{equation:CnSCMS}), verifying analytically the MCMS formalism reduces to the SCMS formalism in the appropriate limit.
-Also, note the symmetry between A and B in the MCMS formalism, meaning this process is exactly equivalent for $f_B = 1$.
+Keeping only the $i = N$ term, we also see the following simplification (recalling that when $i = N$, $j = 0$): \be v_{N,0} = v_N = v_{esc} \left (1 - \langle z_A \rangle \beta_+^A\right)^{-\frac{N}{2}}. \ee It is now simple to show that Eq.~(\ref{equation:CnSolved}) reduces exactly to Eq.~(\ref{equation:CnSCMS}), verifying analytically the multi-component formalism reduces to the single-component formalism in the appropriate limit.
+Also, note the symmetry between A and B in the multi-component multiscatter formalism, meaning this process is exactly equivalent for $f_B = 1$.
 In Sec.~\ref{sec:MCMSPopIIIStars}, we present a numerical verification of this reduction for Pop~III stars.

 In this section, we presented a method for calculating DM capture rates in two-component astrophysical objects.
 We ended by verifying that this method analytically collapses to the well established single-component formalism.
 In the next section, we go on to apply this formalism to the first stars to investigate the effects of helium on DM capture rates.